goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 weight = 3
 +++

 While Ansible ad hoc commands are useful for simple operations, they are not suited for complex configuration management or orchestration scenarios.
-For such use cases *playbooks* are the way to go.
+For such use cases **Playbooks** are the way to go.

 Playbooks are files which describe the desired configurations or steps to implement on managed hosts.
 Playbooks can change lengthy, complex administrative tasks into easily repeatable routines with predictable and successful outcomes.

-A playbook is where you can take some of those ad-hoc commands you just ran and put them into a repeatable set of *plays* and *tasks*.
+A Playbook is where you can take some of those ad-hoc commands you just ran and put them into a repeatable set of **Plays** and **Tasks**.

-A playbook can have multiple plays and a play can have one or multiple tasks.
-In a task a *module* is called, like the modules in the previous chapter.
-The goal of a *play* is to map a group of hosts.
-The goal of a *task* is to implement modules against those hosts.
+A Playbook can have multiple Plays and a Play can have one or multiple Tasks.
+In a Task a **Module** is called, like the Modules in the previous chapter.

-> **Tip**
->
+- The goal of a Play is to map a group of hosts to a list of Tasks.
+- The goal of a Task is to implement Modules against those hosts.

+{{% notice tip %}}
-> Here is a nice analogy: When Ansible modules are the tools in your workshop, the inventory is the materials and the Playbooks are the instructions.
+Here is a nice analogy: When Ansible Modules are the tools in your workshop, the Inventory is the materials and the Playbooks are the instructions.
+{{% /notice %}}

 ## Playbook Basics